Ethan Green’s recipes app Case study

 4: Second High-Fidelity Prototype

-Second high-fidelity prototype
+Second high-fidelity prototype with enhanced accessibility options

 With the insights gathered from the second usability testing research study and obtain feedback, I continued to create the second high-fidelity prototype with enhanced accessibility